tieong/starline/README.md

 ## Docker Deployment

 The easiest way to run and share Starline is using Docker.
-This allows you to run the application in a containerized environment without installing Node.js or any dependencies.
+This allows you to run the full application stack (frontend, backend, and database) in a containerized environment.

 ### Prerequisites
 - Docker (20.10+)
 - Docker Compose v2 (or Docker Desktop)
+- Blackbox AI API key ([Get one here](https://www.blackbox.ai/dashboard/docs))

 **Note:** If you get permission errors, you may need to:
 - Run commands with `sudo`, OR